Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Appendix

 The simulation was performed in an open-loop fashion using the distributed parameter model~\eqref{eq:3D_distributed_model}, assuming flat ground with a friction coefficient of $\mu = 0.1$ and shear deformation modulus $K=0.001$ (these values were chosen to match the experimental results).
 The simulation results are shown in Fig.~\ref{fig:beta_ident} (top row).
+Since the \gls{rbf} are able to manage high-dimensional inputs, it is possible to directly perform predictions directly querying the \gls{rbf} interpolator for a single input.
+The \gls{rbf} interpolator provides predictions very similar to the decision trees.
+The drawback is that the full dataset should be loaded at runtime before each experiment, with a delay of about $1$~s.

 In the real experiments the speed range has been limited to the range $\{-4.6, 4.6\}$~rad/s due to actuation limits of the robot platform that prevented us to go at higher speed.
 The experimental results are shown in Fig.~\ref{fig:beta_ident} (bottom row).
 The strong agreement between the regressor's predictions and the acquired data is demonstrated both in simulation (coefficient of determination $R^2$ for $\beta_L = 0.999$, $\beta_R = 0.999$) and in real experiments ($R^2$ for $\beta_L = 0.91$, $\beta_R = 0.84$).